 The contingent acquisition liability in the table above is for estimated future contingent consideration payments related to a prior acquisition.
-The fair value of the contingent acquisition liability is based on the use of a Monte Carlo model.
-This fair value measure is based on significant inputs not observed in the market and thus represents a Level 3 measurement.
+The fair value measure of this liability is based on significant inputs not observed in the market and thus represents a Level 3 measurement.
 The significant unobservable inputs used in the fair value measurements of this contingent acquisition liability are CRA's measures of the estimated payouts based on internally generated financial projections and discount rates.
-Significant increases (decreases) in the financial projections would result in significantly lower (higher) fair value measurement.
-The fair value of the contingent acquisition liability is reassessed on a quarterly basis by CRA using additional information as it becomes available.
-The increase in the contingent acquisition liability from \$0.3 million at January 3, 2015 to \$1.1 million as of April 4, 2015 is due to the improved financial performance of the acquired entity during the first quarter of fiscal 2015, which resulted in a charge of \$0.8 million to costs of services during the first quarter of fiscal 2015.
+The fair value of the contingent acquisition liability is reassessed on a quarterly basis by CRA using additional information as it becomes available and any change in the fair value estimate is recorded in the earnings of that period.
+The increase in the contingent acquisition liability from \$0.3 million at January 3, 2015 to \$0.9 million as of October 3, 2015 was due to the improved financial performance of the acquired entity during the fiscal year-to-date period ended October 3, 2015, which resulted in a charge of \$0.8 million to costs of services during the fiscal year to date period ended October 3, 2015.
+Payments of approximately \$0.3 million were made during the fiscal year-to-date period ended October 3, 2015.